Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Discussion

 \section{Discussion}

-The core question we aimed to address in this work is: Do \llms\ have the kind of linguistic knowledge required for thematic fit estimation?
-If so, \textbf{(Q1)} does \stepByStepPrompting\ help utilize the model’s internal linguistics knowledge for this task? \textbf{(Q2)} Would providing more context by including sentences as part of the input (as opposed to providing only lemma tuples and semantic roles) improve the model’s thematic fit estimation? \textbf{(Q3)} Do predefined output categories for thematic fit estimation better elicit the model's internal linguistic knowledge compared to numeric output scores?
+The core questions we aim to address in this work are: Do \llms\ have the kind of linguistic knowledge required for TFE?
+If so, \textbf{(Q1)} does \stepByStepPrompting\ help utilize the model’s internal linguistics knowledge for this task? \textbf{(Q2)} Would providing more context by adding sentences to the input help? (as opposed to providing only lemma tuples and roles) \textbf{(Q3)} Do predefined thematic fit output categories better elicit the model's internal linguistic knowledge compared to numeric output?

-Overall, we conclude that \gpt\ acquired much of the linguistic knowledge required for thematic fit estimation.
-Results with \gpt\ on each of the test sets, at least in some of the experimental settings, achieved or even surpassed all previous baselines, which were trained on labeled linguistic data (even if not directly trained for these test sets).
-This is impressive, assuming \gpt\ was not trained on these test sets (Sadly, we cannot know for sure because \gpt\ is a closed model).
-Next, we discuss the findings by the axes (as defined in \S\ref{sec:Experiments}) and then move to analyzing additional aspects.
+Overall, we conclude that closed models acquired much of the linguistic knowledge required for TFE.
+Results with both GPT models on each of the test sets achieved or even surpassed all previous baselines, which were trained on labeled linguistic data (even if not directly annotated for TFE, such as SRL).
+This is impressive,\footnote{The available inter-annotator agreement or correlation information for our testsets indicates the upper bound for these tasks is between the mid-60's and mid-70's. \gptTurbo's scores got close, but no single setting was always the best.} assuming closed models were not trained on this task (sadly, we cannot know for sure because they are, well, closed).
+Next, we discuss the findings by the three axes (as defined in \S\ref{sec:Experiments}) and then move to analyzing additional aspects.